Francis H. Rowley: Animal welfare

 Rowley took interest in animal welfare and the humane movement.
-From 1892-1900, he was Secretary of the American Humane Association and succeeded George T. Angell as President of the Massachusetts Society for the Prevention of Cruelty to Animals in 1910.
+From 1892 to 1900, he was Secretary of the American Humane Association and succeeded George T. Angell as president of the Massachusetts Society for the Prevention of Cruelty to Animals in 1910.
 Rowley used photographic evidence to reveal the poor conditions and violence towards animals found in slaughterhouses.
 Most people give little thought to the subject because they do not directly encounter the activities of the slaughterhouse on a daily basis.
 Rowley aimed to remind people of violence toward animals that was occurring in the slaughterhouse and how people's consumer choices were part of a cycle of cruelty, although not always visible.
 In 1914, one of the photographs Rowley circulated was titled "For the Sake of a Veal Cutlet".
 It shows a young calf being slaughtered by two men.
 The calf is suspended from hooks attached to the slaughterhouse ceiling.
 The calf can be seen kicking and fighting for his life as a worker slices the calf's fur, skin and muscles, whilst blood pours to the floor.

 Rowley acknowledged vegetarianism as an ethical idea but was not personally a vegetarian.
 He admitted that "the less meat eaten the less the demand that creates the whole traffic in food animals fraught with its many cruelties."
 Rowley's goal to prevent cruelty was the requirement by law that every animal killed for food would be rendered unconscious first before the knife was inserted.
 In 1915, through Rowley's influence, a building was made to house the Massachusetts Society for the Prevention of Cruelty to Animals and the Angell Memorial Animal Hospital.
-He was President of the American Humane Education Society.
-Rowley was President of both societies until his retirement in 1945.
+He was president of the American Humane Education Society.
+Rowley was president of both societies until his retirement in 1945.
 He was responsible for the passage of legislation toward slaughterhouse humane education and reform in Massachusetts.

-Rowley was Chairman of the Animal Protection Committee for the Massachusetts Committee on Public Safety and Vice-President of the American Society for the Humane Regulation of Vivisection.
+Rowley was Chairman of the Animal Protection Committee for the Massachusetts Committee on Public Safety and vice-president of the American Society for the Humane Regulation of Vivisection.
 In 1948, the Massachusetts Society for the Prevention of Cruelty to Animals named the Rowley Memorial Hospital in Springfield, Massachusetts for him in 1948.